Purple Heart Plant (Tradescantia pallida) Indoor Care, Propagation, Problems with Solutions

 Allow some time for the formation of a protective callus tissue over the cuts of the cuttings to prevent rotting.

-Fill the rooting container with free-draining to a depth of about 4 in.
+Fill the rooting container with free-draining to a depth of about 4 inches.
 Lightly moisten the soil.

 With a pencil or similar object make a hole that is wider than the diameter of the cutting.

-Once callused, insert the cutting in the hole made previously to a depth of about 3 in.
+Once callused, insert the cutting in the hole made previously to a depth of about 3 inches.

 Place the set up in a warm, well-lit place and maintain the soil moist through out until new growth emerges.